 Heading Text Transform and Headings Font Weight: in these two options, you can set the appearance of the Headings.
 Use the drop-down lists to select an option for Transform and provide a value for Font Weight.

 Buttons Text Transform: set the default case for text appearing on Buttons.
 Select a Transform from the drop down list.

-For each Social Icon there are three options; you can select a Title, a specific Icon from several Icon Libraries and add a URL link to your profile or page.
+For each Social Icon, there are three options; you can select a Title, a particular Icon from several Icon Libraries and add a URL link to your profile or page.
 You can delete a Social Icon or even add a new one.

-Breadcrumb will help your visitors know exactly in which location they are and navigate easily into your website.
-In this tab you can set the global configuration for Breadcrump.
+Breadcrumb will help your visitors know exactly in which location they are and navigate easily through your website.
+On this tab, you can set the global configuration for Breadcrumb.

 Select a Prefix Text to be displayed before the Breadcrumb, a Home Page Anchor Text for the home page link and a Separator for the links.
 To format text use these HTML tags: span | i | em | strong | b.